alexdantas/tabscroll/README.md

 ## Credits and contact

-`tless` was created by Alexandre Dantas.
+`tabscroll` was created by Alexandre Dantas.
 Do visit my [homepage](http://www.alexdantas.net) and [blog](http://www.alexdantas.net/projects).

-`tless` also has a page: http://www.alexdantas.net/projects/tless
+`tabscroll` also has a page: http://www.alexdantas.net/projects/tabscroll